Neighborhood Texture Jam

 The Long and Winding Road

-The Detroit-based The New Birth dropped the definite article when they shucked off their old management, releasing 1975's Blind Baby soon after.
+The Detroit-based The New Birth's Comin' From All Ends is a mixed bag, much of it the expected mid-'70s soul/funk, highlights including the über-funky, Clavinet-driven I Wash My Hands Of The Whole Damn Deal and the jammed-out, eight-minute title track.
+James Baker plays Chamberlin, with what I think are Chamby strings on Do It Again, with definite ones on the title track and closer Epilog.
+The band dropped the definite article when they shucked off their old management, releasing 1975's Blind Baby soon after.
 A typical mid-'70s funk/soul album, it seems to do what it does well, although little of the material really stands out, which is probably why they're not a household name.
-James Baker plays Chamberlin, so although most of the album's string parts sound like string synth, it's definitely Chamby on Why Did I and flutes on Epilogue.
+Baker on Chamberlin again; although most of the album's string parts sound like string synth, it's definitely Chamby on Why Did I and flutes on Epilogue.

 New England (1979, 41.02) ***½/TTT½